Read through all the steps below to determine which actions are relevant for your application to study at the University of Pretoria in 2019/2020.

 - The NBT results support, but do not replace or duplicate final school examination results.

-- It is indicated at the programmes in the faculty tables from page 5 whether or not the NBT is required.
+- It is indicated at the programs in the faculty tables from page 5 whether or not the NBT is required.

 - The tests are confidential.